Cosmetic dentistry works in conjunction with general dentistry to ensure the overall health and beauty of your mouth.

 Pediatric Fluoride Treatment – Flouride allows for healthy enamel development, preventing future tooth decay.
 It is important that your children drink fluoridated water and use fluoridated toothpaste.
 Additionally, we offer brief in-office flavored fluoride treatments following regular check-ups.
 We may also discuss the possibility of dental sealants for your child’s back teeth, to help protect the molars.

-How to Properly Brush and Floss Children’s Teeth – No matter your child’s attitude towards oral health, we are available with suggestions and tips.
+How to Properly Brush and Floss Children’s Teeth – No matter your child’s attitude towards oral health, we are available with suggestions and tips for pediatric dentistry in Orlando.
 As with many hygienic practices, it can help to encourage your kids to see brushing and flossing as an adult habit: something that makes them more grown-up.
 Try brushing with your children, to ensure that they are cleaning their teeth properly and for the correct amount of time (at least 2 minutes, which feels longer than most kids think they should brush for!)
 Consider helping your children floss by the age of four, teaching them the importance of removing food and plaque from hard-to-reach areas between the teeth.
 Bad breath is likely a sign of poor oral hygiene and can mean your child is skimping on oral care.

 WHAT IS THE RIGHT AGE FOR MY CHILD TO START ORTHODONTIC TREATMENT?